dnmfarrell/jp/README.md

 The default indent for pretty printing is two spaces but you can override it with the -i option:

-    # tab indent - quoting to protect whitespace a recurring theme in shell code
+    # tab indent - quoting to protect whitespace is a recurring theme in shell code
     echo '{"foo":[1,2,3]}' | jp -i '     '
     {
             "foo": [